 But that’s good news, since you’re also the only person you can actually control.
 If you spend too much of your day thinking about what’s wrong or all things your job is missing, you lose time you might be putting to better use.
 And putting more of the control into YOUR hands.

-For instance, you could be looking for something to really sink your teeth into and enjoy.
-Maybe a new skill that could be both fun and useful.
+For instance, you could look for something to really sink your teeth into and enjoy.
+Maybe a new skill that’s both fun and useful.
 Or creating more positive work relationships.
 Or simply dialing down the hurts and finding some less awful things to focus on for a while.
 Small shifts in where we aim our brain can bring big results.

 So, if you’re willing to give it a shot, you can choose to try to shift things around for yourself.
 Even if it takes a while, you may be able to change just enough to make a real difference in your own workday.